PLLC Formation

 What if a company was originally formed as an LLC (not a PLLC)?

 A company that provides services licensed by the IDFPR that was formed as a limited liability company (as opposed to a PLLC) must be converted into a PLLC.
 This is done by filing Articles of Amendment with the Illinois Secretary of State.
-Please contact Linnemeyer Law, LLC to assist with the conversion of an LLC to a PLLC.
+Click here for more information about converting your existing LLC to a PLLC – LLC Conversion to PLLC.

 Is it necessary to form a PLLC for your business?